Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Introduction

 Let $V$ be a compact Weinstein surface and let $\partial \Lambda \subset \partial V$ be an embedding which is a $0$-dimensional Legendrian, partitioned into two-point spheres and one-point stops.
+(We write $\partial \Lambda$ since this subset naturally is the boundary set of a choice of skeleton.)
 The Reeb chords are counter-clockwise arcs with endpoints on $\partial \Lambda$.
-We fix a base point in $\partial V \setminus \partial \Lambda$ for each component of $\partial V$ and denote the chords as $c_{ij}^{p}$, where $i$ is the starting point, $j$ is the endpoint, and $p$ is the number of times the chord passes through the base point.
+We fix a base point in $\partial V \setminus \partial \Lambda$ for each component of $\partial V$ and denote the chords of $\partial \Lambda$ by $c_{ij}^{p}$, where $i$ is the starting point, $j$ is the endpoint, and $p$ is the number of times the chord passes through the base point.
 See \autoref{fig:internal-algebra}.

-The Chekanov--Eliashberg algebra $CE^{*}( \partial \Lambda;V )$ is then an infinitely generated semi-free unital dg-algebra over the ground field $\bf{k}$, whose underlying associate algebra is the path algebra of the quiver with one vertex for each sphere and stop of $\partial \Lambda$, and the Reeb chords as arrows.
+The Chekanov--Eliashberg dg-algebra $CE^{*}( \partial \Lambda;V )$ is then an infinitely generated semi-free unital dg-algebra over the ground field $\bf{k}$, whose underlying associate algebra is the path algebra of the quiver with one vertex for each sphere and stop contained in $\partial \Lambda$, and the Reeb chords as arrows.
 The results in this paper can be shown to hold over any field $\bf{k}$, but in order to avoid worrying about signs, our computations will be carried out in the case $\textbf{k}=\Z_2$.
 However, the results remain true in all characteristics.
 The differential is given by $\partial = \partial_{0} + \partial_{-1}$, where

 with the sum taken over all $k$ and $l$ for which the chords on the right hand side exist, and $\partial_{-1}( c_{ij}^{p} ) = e_{k}$ if $c_{ij}^{p}$ is a chord with $i=j$, $p=1$, and which lives in the boundary of a disk, where $e_{k}$ is the idempotent corresponding to the sphere or stop containing $i$, and $\partial_{-1}(c_{ij}^{p} )=0$ otherwise.
 The differential comes from a count of pseudo-holomorphic curves as usual, see \autoref{res:zero-dim-diff}.